-Our cost of revenues was US\$2.9 million in 2013 and US\$15.8 million in 2014.
+2014 compared to 2013.
+Our cost of revenues was US\$2.9 million and US\$15.8 million in 2013 and 2014, respectively.
 The significant increase in cost of revenues was primarily due to our rapid business expansion.
-Prior to generating revenues in the third quarter of 2013, we recorded US\$0.6 million and US\$0.8 million of bandwidth costs and SMS costs in general and administrative expenses in 2012 and the first half of 2013, respectively.
-We expect our cost of revenues to increase in the future as we continue to enhance the capability and reliability of our infrastructure to support user growth and increased activity on our platform.
+Prior to generating revenues in the third quarter of 2013, we recorded US\$0.8 million of bandwidth costs and SMS costs in general and administrative expenses in the first half of 2013.